sivizius/sucks/README.md

 sucks
 =====
-Sucks is a macroinstruction set for [flatassembler G (fasmg)](https://flatassembler.net/) with the main-purpose of creating executables from a high-level language.
+Sucks is a macroinstruction set for flatassembler g with the main-purpose of creating executables from a high-level language.
 As such you can call this a extension for the compiler fasmg.
-There is actually not the purpose but many purposes and ways you can use this repository and I try to show a lot of aspects.
+There is actually not the one purpose but many purposes and ways you can use this repository.

 usage and key files
 -------------------